AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Repeat this process to continue adding nodes to build out your journey.

 1. Continue customizing the journey as described in the sections below.
-You can connect nodes, rename nodes, apply breakdowns, publish audiences, add time constraints, and more.
+You can connect nodes, rename nodes, apply breakdowns, create audiences, add time constraints, and more.

 ### Add the top nodes based on existing nodes

 You can automatically add the top nodes based on the nodes that are already on the canvas.

-This option is available when selecting the following objects on the canvas:
+This option is available for the following objects on the canvas:

 * Individual nodes